Authentication

 Generally, true to the microservice architecture, access between different apps within entici is implemented in a binary manner.
 This means a token issued for a specific app grants access to all REST interfaces of that app or none.
 To this end, a single role, e.g. usage-allowed, has to be provided to the respective bearer-only or public client.

-An exception is the “Depsn-Service”, which provides depseudonymization functionality based on an optional query parameter target-system
+An exception is the “Depsn-Service”, which provides depseudonymization functionality based on an optional query parameter target-system.
+Access is decided based on the existence and value of this parameter:

 - If role default-case-allowed is provided, all queries without query parameter are granted access.
 This role is a wildcard and should not be used lightly.